Supreme Court examples of strong verbs

 — Justice Jackson (dissenting) in BUFKIN v.
 COLLINS

-— with shoehorn, conveying forced, awkward reasoning and implying the majority is cramming something into a category where it doesn’t belong
+— with shoehorn, conveying forced, awkward reasoning and implying the majority’s reasoning is ill-fitting

 • But even if Congress implicitly wanted §924(c)(1)’s sentencing enhancements to reach cause-and-result crimes that are committed by act and cause bodily harm, there is no reason to suppose Congress wanted us to mangle §924(c)(3)(A) to get the job done.